 They are very popular in the aquarium trade for their truly unique look and their bright coloration.
 You can even get albino variations, with bright red eyes and completely white skin.

-These hardy fish might not be the easiest fish to care for, however nothing beats having living fossils that look as old at the fish from the beginning of time, in your aquarium.
+These hardy fish might not be the easiest fish to care for, however, nothing beats having living fossils that look as old as the fish from the beginning of time, in your aquarium.

-In this article you will learn how to care for this fish including: the best way to set up you tank, feeding habits and much more…
+In this article, you will learn how to care for this fish including the best way to set up your tank, feeding habits, and much more…

 |Color Form:||Species dependent|